Norrland Dragoon Regiment: History

 Royal Norrland Dragoon Regiment (K 4) in Umeå in 1934.

 The regiment has its origin in the Ångermanland, Medelpad and Jämtland Regiment raised in 1646.
 From 1689 on, this regiment was named Jämtland Dragoon Regiment, but had only one company of cavalry troops.
 This company was semi-separate, with the name Jämtland Cavalry Company (Jämtlands kavallerikompani) and had been split off from Bohus-Jämtland Cavalry Squadron in 1670.
 The company was renamed Jämtlands hästjägarskvadron in 1802 and after receiving another squadron it was organized into a battalion and renamed Jämtlands hästjägarkår in 1834.

 The corps gained full status as a separate unit in 1853 and was given the designation K 8 (8th Cavalry Regiment).
 It was renamed Norrland Dragoon Regiment in 1892 and when merged with parts of the Crown Prince's Hussar Regiment in 1927 it was redesignated K 4 but kept its name before being reorganized to a battalion and renamed Norrland's Dragoons in 1958.
 Finally the regiment was renamed back to its old name in 1980.

 On 31 December 2004, Norrland Dragoon Regiment (K 4) was disbanded.
 From 1 January 2005 the regiment was transferred to a disbandment organization until the disbandment was completed by 30 June 2006.
-However, the training battalion at the regiment remained in the Swedish Armed Forces' basic organization and was placed in Norrbotten Regiment as the Army Ranger Battalion (AJB) with a permanent base in Arvidsjaur.
+However, the training battalion at the regiment remained in the Swedish Armed Forces' basic organization and was placed in Norrbotten Regiment as the 193rd Ranger Battalion (AJB) with a permanent base in Arvidsjaur.

+Since 2007 the battalion also has a mountain leader platoon which specializes in operations in and around mountainous and alpine terrain.
+This platoon has been of much use in Afghanistan since many weapons, drugs and the like are smuggled high up in the mountains there.
+The mountain leader platoon has also been involved in search and rescue operations domestically, such as the 2012 Norwegian C-130 crash.

+The Army Ranger battalion have deployed to Bosnia, Kosovo, Afghanistan and Mali.

 The unit was re-raised and was inaugurated on 24 September 2021.
 The inauguration was attended by His Majesty the King Carl XVI Gustaf, Prime Minister Stefan Löfven and the Supreme Commander of the Swedish Armed Forces, General Micael Bydén.